michaelsoriano/age-check/README.md

 A simple plugin that verifies if a user is old enough to enter your site.
 You can easily customize the plugin with options and it uses sessionStorage to keep from popping up again.
 The modal box is responsive and is uses an external CSS for easy styling.

+## Usage

+Add inside document ready: $.ageCheck()

+## Options

+- minAge (Age to validate against)
+- redirectTo (URL to redirect when successful)
+- title (Title text above the prompt)
+- copy (Paragraph text below the title)
+- successMsg {header (Header on top of success message), body (text for success message)}
+- underAgeMsg (Message when user didn't pass age requirements)
+- errorMsg {invalidDay (message for invalid day entered), invalidYear (message for invalid year entered)}

+## To Minify JS + CSS

-npm install gulp
+- npm install gulp
-npm install gulp-minify --save-dev npm install gulp-clean-css --save-dev npm install gulp-rename --save-dev
+- npm install gulp-minify --save-dev
+- npm install gulp-clean-css --save-dev
+- npm install gulp-rename --save-dev

-gulp compress
+- run gulp compress

 ![alt tag](http://cdn.fearlessflyer.com/wp-content/uploads/2015/03/age-check-demo.gif)